Loading data...

 Under-Collateralized

-Loan backed by collateral worth less than liability.
+Loan secured by collateral worth less than the amount owed.

 Unlock Schedule